 Like garment bags… for footwear.
-Helps keep the dust off, and the soft flannel fabric protects the shoes from any accidental drops, dings, pet claws, locust invasions, etc., while at home or on the road.
+Helps keep the dust off, and the soft all cotton fabric protects the shoes from any accidental drops, dings, pet claws, locust invasions, etc., while at home or on the road.
+And being that they’re all cotton and not synthetic, your shoes can breathe.
+Which is good.

 Perfect for the guys who travel a lot and/or the types who change shoes when they get to work in the morning (say, post commute or post trip to the gym).
-Lots of shades available for the 8″ option shown above.
-Made in the USA.
-Fulfilled by Amazon.
-Shopping at BR and want something to tip the balance for free shipping?
-They make a small shoe horn as well.
+Sold by Banana Republic, so, always on sale.
+Want something to ship fast via Amazon’s prime service?
+Those are available too.

 Shoe Shine Gift Certificates

 Got a cobbler in your city?
 Drop in and see if they offer gift certificates for shoe shines.
-Sure, plenty of guys actually like the process of shining their own shoes, but every so often it’s nice to just hand em’ over to the pros.
+Sure, plenty of guys actually like the process of shining their own shoes, but every so often it’s nice to just hand them over to the pros.
+They might come back looking better than ever.

 File this under the category of things most people will never, ever consider buying for themselves, but if someone gets a pair for them, they’ll be eternally grateful.
 If he loves his shoe collection, then he pays attention to his feet.
 And nothing says appreciating feet quite like cashmere socks.

 Going for soft, laid back, and indoors here.
-And these are anything but crummy faux-suede/faux-shearling throw aways from the clearance basket at your local discount store.
+And these are anything but crummy faux-suede/faux-shearling throwaways from the clearance basket at your local discount store.
 These are the real deal.
 All wool uppers that breathe (so, no funky foot deep into a lazy morning at home).
 Lightweight crepe soles.
 Made in France.
+I believe solids are only currently available at Best Made Co?
+Massdrop has done shockingly cheap ($39) drops for these before, but they’re currently inactive.
+Fair Isle pattern is cheaper, and exclusive to Huckberry.

 You want something sturdy.
 Something that doesn’t wiggle or wobble.
 Something that you can put pressure on as you buff out a shoe over and over and over again.
 Just… be careful who you gift one of these things to (NSFW language).